 It’s one of those specials you don’t know about until someone in the know tells you.
 And once you’re in the know, you’re there… a lot.
 From 5 to 6:30 p.m., this SouthPark spot serves a $5 burger at the bar.
 No, wait, they serve a $15 burger for just $5—a half-pound patty made with ground sirloin and served with a side of fries.
 Just don’t tell all of your friends; we enjoy being able to get a seat.

 Most folks skip right over the rest of the menu and look straight to the barbecue platters at this ever-expanding barbecue spot, but the burger deserves a look.
 A blend of chuck and brisket, the Roadhouse comes with your typical ketchup, mustard, lettuce, tomato, and cheese, but add the sliced brisket for an additional two bucks and you won’t feel bad about ordering a burger at a barbecue restaurant.

-Contributions come from Taylor Bowler, Adam Rhew, Kristen Wile, and John Short.
+Contributions come from Taylor Bowler, Andy Smith, Adam Rhew, Kristen Wile, and John Short.